fuadmahmudzada/portfolio/README.md

 # Name Surname
 Welcome to my portfolio website!
-I am a Software Developer Intern with a passion for backend development and full-stack project delivery.
+I am a Software Developer  with a passion for backend development.

 ## Internship Experience
 ### Software Developer - Internship